drovosekovanton/ForecaWeather_bot/readme.md

 - systemctl stop forecaweather-bot

 ---
-The python script is hardcoded to russian but i think you can handle it.
+The python script is hardcoded to russian, but I think you can handle it.